Midland Commons

 Midland Commons (formerly Midland Mall from 1965-1985 and Rhode Island Mall from 1985-2011) is an outdoor power center in Warwick, Rhode Island.
 It previously existed as a two-story, enclosed shopping mall.
 The property opened as the Midland Mall in October 1967; for several years, it co-existed with the nearby Warwick Mall that opened in 1970.
 The mall was renamed the Rhode Island Mall in March 1985, and experienced rapid decline as tenants relocated to the Warwick Mall in the 1990s.
 It was considered a dead mall by the 2000s, and the interior of the mall was closed permanently in April 2011.
 The property was sold in 2012 and has been under redevelopment into its current configuration as a power center since 2016.

-The mall was originally anchored by Sears and Shepards.
+The mall was originally anchored by Sears and Shepard's.
 The latter eventually became G. Fox, and later Filene's, before being divided into Kohl's and Walmart.
 The former was converted into At Home and Raymour & Flanigan.
 The interior of the mall was turned into Burlington, Dick's Sporting Goods, and Planet Fitness.